kyma-project/kyma/components/api-gateway-migrator/README.md

 ## Rules for skipping API objects

-The tool skips api objects for the following reasons:
+During the migration, the tool can skip some API objects for the following reasons:
 - api is already migrated
 - api has invalid status
 - api labels are matching configured "label-blacklist" parameter